sam217pa/emacs-hjkl/README.md

 - `:eval`: used to evaluate SEXP or expression in a REPL.
 It is useful in emacs-lisp, ESS-modes, python and languages that interact with a REPL.

-- `:mark`: used to mark expressions, paragraph and stuff like that.
+- `:mark`: used to mark expressions, paragraphs and stuff like that.

+- `:other`: jump to the corresponding delimiter.

 ### Function Documentation